 I suppose another reason I am feeling anxious right now is that I’m turning 40 soon.
 I feel like there are so many things that I both wanted and needed to do, but have not accomplished yet before my next birthday.
 Indeed, I have traveled to several countries with my family, held various leadership positions and been part of companies or organizations I am proud to have been associated with, got a scholarship at a prestigious international school for my graduate studies (which I still need to finish), homeschooled my daughters, etc.

 But there’s still a lot more I want to be able to accomplish!
 First of which is becoming truly debt-free, getting insured, having my own savings and investments as well as other sources of income and establishing a family business, so I could contribute to our family’s finances, even if my husband happens to be a good provider.
 While I do not own any personal debt to anybody, I still owe some money from the SSS, not to mention our house is not yet fully paid.
 And, oh, I still need to learn how to drive and buy a car!
 More, I want my husband to keep coming home to a nest full of eggs.
 You do know what I mean, right?

 But seek first his kingdom and his righteousness, and all these things will be given to you as well.

-Instead of berating myself endlessly for not being able to meet my material goals before my 40th birthday, I have decided to equip myself by attending Money Matters, a financial seminar at our church, with Pastor Joby Soriano and his wife Cindy as the resource speakers.
+So, instead of berating myself endlessly for not being able to meet my material goals before my 40th birthday, I have decided to equip myself by attending Money Matters, a financial seminar at our church, with Pastor Joby Soriano and his wife Cindy as the resource speakers.

 I learned so many things from Pastor Joby and his wife at the seminar and was reminded of the things that I seem to already know but have not been practicing.
 We were taught the importance of having an insurance and what to look for when getting one as well as of having a last will and testament and how to make one.
 We were given so many pointers to help improve our finances and be able to save, but most of all, it was made clear to everyone that we are just stewards and the owner of our finances and other resources is God.
 As I start to see things that way, I suppose you can say now that tithing has started to become an act of obedience for me that I would really like to practice.